University Policies

 Campus Facilities Use

-Instructional use of the campus is coordinated through Academic Publications and Scheduling Services and Facilities Reservations.
+Instructional use of the campus is coordinated through Budget and Academic Resources and Facilities Reservations.
 Recognized student organizations can reserve facilities through Student Life and Leadership BMU 220, 530-898-5396.

 For BMU facilities, make reservations through AS Conference Services, BMU 213, 530-898-6414.
 Reservations include both outdoor as well as indoor facilities.
 Contact any of the above offices for more information regarding campus facility use policies and procedures.